In the world of freelancing, having top-notch skills is crucial, but knowing how to sell yourself is what ultimately lands you the job.

 Your brand’s commitment to making luxury accessible to the petite demographic strikes a chord with me and I would love to know more about your vision!

-If it sounds like a good fit, go ahead and schedule a call on my calendly here so we can discuss more details.
+If it sounds like a good fit, I’d love to schedule a call so we can discuss more details.

 Sincerely,